-As a content creator and marketer, if YouTube is your primary platform, then you only have to worry about posting one video every two or so weeks, which leaves you with enough time to ideate the next video and shoot it really well.
+As a content creator and marketer, if YouTube is your primary platform, then you only have to worry about posting one video every week or fortnight.
+This gives you enough time to ideate the next video and shoot it really well.

 But, how will you decide which platform should be your primary platform?

 Again, the selection of your primary channel for content marketing goes hand-in-hand with what is the consumption pattern of your audience.
 What are their viewing habits?
 Where do they spend the most amount of time?
 How do they make their purchasing decisions?
 Where do their favourite influencers create content?

 For example, if you are a B2B software selling business, most of your audience would be on LinkedIn.
 So, that would immediately become your primary platform, and you could use Facebook and Twitter to drive traffic to that platform.

 On the other hand, if you’re an up-and-coming food truck, Instagram or Facebook should be your platform of choice - that’s where people consume snackable videos and share their social life.
 The location tagging feature also lets your audience tag your business - allowing you to reach a wider audience.